sylwiavargas/ActiveRecord-VHS-Store/README.md

 ### `Movie`
 **READ**
 - `Movie.available_now` - returns a list of all movies currently available at the store
-- `Movie.most_clients` ⭐️ - returns an instance of `Movie` that has been rentes by the most people
+- `Movie.most_clients` ⭐️ - returns an instance of `Movie` that has been rented by the most people
 - `Movie.most_rentals` - returns a list of TOP3 All Time favorites based on number of rentals
 - `Movie.most_popular_female_director` - returns a string that's a name of a director of the movie made by a female director with most `Rental`s
 - `Movie.newest_first` - returns a list of all the movies from the most recent ones to the oldies but goldies based on the release year